Philadelphia Burn Injury Attorney

 The skin isn’t just a pretty covering; it’s also the body’s largest organ, regulating temperature and keeping out infections.
 When more than a small percentage of the skin is damaged by a burn, it can’t do those jobs — and the victim is in danger.
 That’s why Philadelphia hospitals have specialized burn units, where burn injury victims can get the specialized care they need.
 If you are suffering from serious burn injuries after an accident and want to hold the guilty party responsible, contact our Philadelphia burn injury attorneys at Rosenbaum & Associates.

 To access any point on the page below, click the following links.

 - We don’t charge any fees unless we win you the compensation you need.

-- Our Firm is Nationally Recognized and has a reputation of winning cases, read more about our case results here.
+- Our law firm is Nationally Recognized and has a reputation of winning cases, read more about our case results here.

 - Our team makes sure our clients leave happy, you can view all client testimonials here.

 Causes of Burn Injury

 Unfortunately, other people’s carelessness is behind some of the most common causes of burns.
 Severe burn injuries can come from car, truck and motorcycle accidents; defective electrical wiring in homes or appliances; explosions of hot water heaters and other defective products; serious workplace accidents; and human errors with smoking and cooking.
 When these and other forms of negligence cause life-altering burn accidents, burn victims should contact a Philadelphia burn injury attorney right away to discuss their rights and options.
 Rosenbaum & Associates has extensive experience with a wide variety of personal injuries, including the complicated legal and medical issues that underlie burn injuries.
 Contact a Philadelphia personal injury attorney today.

 Why Do You Need a Burn Injury Attorney?